 Our Financial Services segment primarily competes with three major, diversified inter-dealer and/or wholesale financial brokers.
-These include ICAP plc ("ICAP"), Tullett Prebon plc ("Tullett") and Compagnie Financière Tradition (which is majority owned by Viel & Cie) ("Tradition"), all of which are currently publicly traded companies.
-Other such competitors include a number of smaller, private firms that tend to specialize in specific product areas or geographies.
-In November 2015, ICAP and Tullett announced an agreement whereby Tullett will purchase ICAP's global hybrid voice brokering and information business.
-On January 12, 2016, we completed the merger with GFI by acquiring 100% of GFI's outstanding shares.
-See "Item 1-Acquisition of GFI Group Inc." On January 15, 2015 we entered into a settlement agreement with Tullett that resolved all 10 outstanding lawsuits between the two companies.
-In exchange for our settlement payment, we agreed with Tullett for a period of one year not to hire senior employees, including desk heads, of the other party and its subsidiaries.
-This agreement expired in January 2016.
+These include NEX Group plc ("NEX") (formerly known as ICAP plc), TP ICAP plc ("TP ICAP") (formerly known as "Tullett Prebon plc") and Compagnie Financière Tradition (which is majority owned by Viel & Cie) ("Tradition"), all of which are currently publicly traded companies.
+Other such competitors include a number of smaller, private firms that tend to specialize in specific product areas or geographies, such as Marex Spectron Group Limited in energy and commodities and Gottex Brokers Holding SA in OTC interest rate derivatives.